-(iv) On December 10, 2020, the Company completed the second and final tranche of a non-brokered private placement for gross proceeds of \$264 ("Second Tranche Private Placement").
+iii.
+On December 10, 2020, the Company completed the second and final tranche of a non-brokered private placement for gross proceeds of \$264 (the "Second Tranche Private Placement").
 Investors in the Second Tranche Private Placement subscribed for 3,521,333 units at a price of \$0.075 per unit ("Second Tranche Unit").
-Each Second Tranche Unit consisted of one common share in the capital of the Company and one Common Share purchase warrant, with each warrant being exercisable, at any time prior to December 9, 2023, to acquire one additional Common Share at an exercise price of \$0.10 per warrant Share ("Second Tranche Warrants").
+Each Second Tranche Unit consisted of one Common Share and one Common Share purchase warrant, with each warrant being exercisable, at any time prior to December 9, 2023, to acquire one additional Common Share for \$0.10 (the "Second Tranche Warrants").

-In connection with the Second Tranche Private Placement, Vaxil paid certain finders by payment of finders fees in the aggregate amount of \$7 and the issuance of an aggregate 98,000 finders' warrants ("Finders' Warrants").
-The Finders' Warrants are exercisable into an equal number of Units, at exercise price equal to \$0.10 per Unit at any time prior to December 9, 2022.
+In connection with the Second Tranche Private Placement, Vaxil paid cer finders fees of \$7 and issued 98,000 finders' unit purchase warrants (the "Second Tranche Finders' Warrants").
+The Second Tranche Finders' Warrants are exercisable into an equal number of units on the same terms as the First Tranche Units at any time prior to December 9, 2022.

-The fair value of the First Tranche Warrants and Second Tranche Warrants and Finder' Warrants were \$385 and were determined using the Black-Scholes warrant pricing model and the following assumptions: share price - \$0.085 - \$0.105; exercise price - \$0.10; expected life - 3 years; annualized volatility - around 176% - 178%; dividend yield - 0%; risk free rate - 0.30% - 0.31%.
+The aggregate of the fair value of the First Tranche Warrants, the Second Tranche Warrants the First Tranche Finders' Warrants and the Second Tranche Finders' Warrants was \$385 and was determined using the Black-Scholes warrant pricing model and the following assumptions: share price -\$0.085 - \$0.105; exercise price - \$0.10; expected life - 3 years; annualized volatility - 176% - 178%; dividend yield - 0%; risk free rate - 0.30% -0.31%.